Global Accounting Talent: How US Companies Are Building World-Class Finance Teams

 What Makes Global Accounting Talent Work for US Companies

-The most common objection to global accounting talent is GAAP compliance: can someone based outside the US really understand and apply US GAAP correctly?
-The evidence says yes – Big 4 training, CPA credentials (either US CPA or equivalent), and direct experience supporting US company audits are reliable indicators of practical GAAP proficiency.
+The most common objection to global accounting talent is GAAP compliance: can someone based outside the US apply US GAAP correctly?
+The evidence says yes.
+Big 4 training, CPA credentials (US CPA or equivalent), and direct experience supporting US company audits are reliable indicators of practical GAAP proficiency.
 In markets like the Philippines, these qualifications are common in the experienced professional population.

-NetSuite, Sage Intacct, QuickBooks Online, and Bill.com – these systems are used by accounting teams globally, and proficiency is verifiable through technical assessment.
-ERP is a technical skill, so a global accounting professional who has worked in NetSuite for a large US company engagement has the same practical system knowledge as a US hire who has worked in the same platform.
+NetSuite, Sage Intacct, QuickBooks Online, and Bill.com are used by accounting teams globally.
+A global accounting professional who has worked in NetSuite for a large US company engagement has the same practical system knowledge as a US hire on the same platform.
+ERP proficiency should be assessed directly – not assumed from a resume.

-The concern about communication quality with offshore talent is legitimate and should be evaluated directly.
-Written English proficiency, ability to communicate complex accounting issues clearly, and the judgment to proactively flag problems are all assessable in interviews and should be tested before a hire.
+The concern about communication quality with global talent is legitimate and should be evaluated directly.
+Written English proficiency, the ability to communicate complex accounting issues clearly, and the judgment to proactively flag problems are all assessable in interviews and should be tested before any hire is made.

 The Business Case: Why Global Accounting Talent Wins on ROI

-The cost differential is significant and generally reflects cost-of-living differences.
 A Senior Accountant in the US commands $90,000–$130,000 in base salary.
-An offshore Senior Accountant with equivalent credentials and experience costs $42,000–$60,000 all-in annually through a quality marketplace.
-For a team of three offshore accountants, annual savings typically exceed $200,000.
-That’s not to say that the quality decreases with the lower price tag.
-In most cases, global accounting talent delivers the same results as a domestic hire.
+A global Senior Accountant with equivalent credentials and experience costs $42,000–$60,000 all-in annually through a quality marketplace.
+For a team of three global accountants, annual savings typically exceed $200,000.
+The lower price reflects cost-of-living differentials, not quality differences – in most cases, global accounting talent delivers equivalent results to a domestic hire.

-US accounting hiring takes 3–6 months on average from a job posting to getting someone to drive productivity as part of the team.
-Global accounting talent through a pre-vetted marketplace cuts this drastically.
-This speed advantage is a material business benefit for companies that experience unexpected departures, rapid growth requiring new capacity, or audit deadlines that can't wait for a 4-month recruiting process.
+US accounting hiring takes three to six months on average from job posting to productive team member.
+Global accounting talent through a pre-vetted marketplace cuts this significantly.
+For companies facing unexpected departures, rapid growth, or audit deadlines that can't wait for a four-month recruiting process, this speed matters.

-Restricting your accounting search to candidates within commuting distance of your office – or even to the US domestic market – means competing for a shrinking pool of talent against well-resourced incumbents.
-Global hiring removes the geographic constraint entirely, giving you access to a giant talent pool of professionals who can perfectly tick all of your boxes.
+Restricting your accounting search to candidates within commuting distance of your office – or even to the US domestic market – means competing for a shrinking pool against well-resourced incumbents.
+Global hiring removes the geographic constraint, opening access to a much larger pool of professionals who meet your exact requirements.

 How MAVI Sources and Deploys Global Accounting Talent

 MAVI is the first AI-driven global accounting talent marketplace.
-We source top-tier finance and accounting talent from the Philippines, India, and Latin America – markets where Big 4 training, US GAAP proficiency, and CPA credentials are common in the experienced professional population.
-Our multi-step vetting process includes multi-round technical accounting assessments, behavioral interviews, English communication evaluations, ERP proficiency testing, and full credential and background verification.
+Talent is sourced from key talent markets – where Big 4 training, US GAAP proficiency, and CPA credentials are common in the experienced professional population.
+The multi-step vetting process includes multi-round technical accounting assessments, behavioral interviews, English communication evaluations, ERP proficiency testing, and full credential and background verification.
 Fewer than 2% of applicants are admitted.

-Our matching algorithm identifies candidates who match your specific ERP, industry, experience level, and accounting function requirements.
-Candidate profiles within 48 hours.
-Onboarding in 5 days.
-No upfront fees, month-to-month contracts, and full admin handled.
-Book a call to access MAVI’s deeply vetted global accounting talent network.
+MAVI's matching algorithm identifies candidates based on your specific ERP, industry, experience level, and accounting function requirements.
+Candidate profiles delivered within 48 hours.
+Onboarding in five days.
+No upfront fees, month-to-month contracts, and all admin handled – contracts, payments, compliance.

 Frequently Asked Questions

 The Philippines offers the deepest pool of English-native professionals with Big 4 training, US GAAP fluency, and CPA credentials at scale.
 India provides deep technical expertise in complex accounting functions and financial analysis, with strong CA and US CPA representation.
-Latin America offers near-US time zone alignment with growing GAAP proficiency – ideal for roles requiring real-time US collaboration.
+Latin America offers near-US time zone alignment with growing GAAP proficiency – ideal for roles requiring real-time collaboration during US business hours.

 Yes.
-Accounting professionals in markets like the Philippines and India with Big 4 training and CPA credentials have deep, practical US GAAP experience – including ASC 606 revenue recognition, ASC 842 lease accounting, and audit readiness.
+Accounting professionals in markets like the Philippines and India with Big 4 training and CPA credentials have deep, practical US GAAP experience – including ASC 606, ASC 842, and audit readiness.
 Verify proficiency through role-specific technical interview questions, not just credential claims.
-Providers like MAVI test for US GAAP application depth as part of their vetting process.
+MAVI tests for US GAAP application depth as part of its vetting process.

-A talent marketplace like MAVI enables specific professionals to work exclusively for your team – integrated into your systems, workflows, and culture.
+A talent marketplace enables specific professionals to work exclusively for your team – integrated into your systems, workflows, and culture.
 Outsourced accounting means a rotating team handles your books as one of many client engagements.
-Quality, continuity, context, and ownership are fundamentally different.
-The talent marketplace model produces in-house-equivalent results; the shared model typically does not.
+Quality, continuity, context, and accountability are fundamentally different between the two models.